Sheffield RUFC: Sheffield Ladies

-Sheffield Ladies RUFC was established in 1996 and has gone from strength to strength in the intervening years successfully competing within the National Leagues providing numerous County representative players as well as a recent England International player.
+Sheffield Ladies RUFC was established in 1996 and has gone from strength to strength in the intervening years successfully competing within the National Leagues and providing numerous County representative players as well as a recent England International player.
 Excellent links have been forged with the two highly regarded Sheffield Universities and this has encouraged players of all abilities to flourish in any aspect and at any level of rugby they wish including obtaining coaching and refereeing qualifications.

 Sheffield Ladies have competed in North 2 for many years always finishing in the top part of the table, finishing 2nd in season 2012–13, and having only lost 1 game all season.
 Sheffield has supported Emily Braun in her early days before she gained her first England caps in the 6 nations in 2010.
 Sheffield Ladies has had many girls represent Yorkshire with Charlotte Evans captaining them for 2 years, Charlotte has also represented North of England for 3 years and has been an England trials.
 Sheffield Ladies is a section which helps girls develop in any aspect of rugby they wish.
 They have good links with the Sheffield Hallam and Sheffield University ladies by giving players the opportunity to train and potentially play for Yorkshire County and Divisional sides.
 We also aim to help interested players gain their rugby coaching and refereeing qualifications.
 In season 2012–13 Andrea Dobson, was capped for the National side at Rugby League.